-(a) Autoconversion/accretion of cloud water to rain
+7.3.2 Autoconversion/accretion of cloud water to rain

 Autoconversion describes the formation of rain from cloud droplets through the collision-coalesence process.
 Accretion represents the collection process where larger rain drops falling through the cloud drops coalesce and grow.
 Two options are available for the parametrization of autoconversion and accretion and Option 2 is used operationally.